-Preference will be given to projects that meet U.S. Department of State foreign policy objectives.
-These include but are not limited to climate and environmental protection; peacebuilding and conflict resolution; COVID-19 recovery; cyber issues; energy; global health; women’s issues; human rights and democracy; refugee and humanitarian assistance; and science, technology, and innovation.
+Preference will be given to projects that address global issues.
+These include but are not limited to climate and environmental protection; media and digital literacy; peacebuilding and conflict resolution; COVID-19 recovery; cyber issues; energy; global health; women’s issues; human rights and democracy; refugee and humanitarian assistance; and science, technology, and innovation.

 Proposals that advocate for investments in international travel or technology should make compelling cases for the broad impact of such expenditures and, where appropriate, detail plans for sustaining the impact of those investments.